This page is a work in progress …

 - Before switching themes, make a note of any changes you made to your child theme’s style.css and functions.php files.

 Another choice would be to use plugins that keep your customizations separate from your theme, like the Code Snippets plugin and the SiteOrigin CSS plugin.

 - Download and activate your GD core plugin, and follow the installation guide here.

-- Make sure to set your permalinks and media settings correctly, and to add a default location.
+- Make sure to set your permalinks and media settings correctly, allow user registration and add a default location.

 - Without at least one category and one listing, there is nothing to show in your directory, and maps and widgets will not display anything.